 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.

-The Fund is exposed to credit risk for its cash and cash equivalents, advance against allotment of securities and dividend receivable.
+The Fund is exposed to credit risk for its cash and cash equivalents and accrued special commission income.
 The Fund Manager seeks to limit its credit risk by monitoring credit exposures and by dealing with only reputable counterparties.